Examples & Insights from the Matching Gift Idea Exchange

 2) Make the page accessible from your site navigation.

 It hardly matters how well-designed your matching gifts page is if no donors can locate it on your website.
 That’s why making your information easily accessible is a must!
-Prominently featuring matching gifts on your navigation menu ensures a seamless donor experience and signifies the importance of matching gifts in your fundraising.
+Prominently featuring matching gifts on your navigation menu ensures a seamless donor experience and underscores the importance of matching gifts in your fundraising efforts.

 What this Organization Does Well: